-- 2 EFRAG agrees with the proposed amendment to exclude from the scope of IFRS 17 those credit card contracts that provide insurance coverage for which the entity does not reflect an assessment of the insurance risk associated with an individual customer in setting the price of the contract with that customer. - 3 EFRAG notes that these products are aimed at providing a certain amount of coverage which includes protection for the quality of the goods sold as well as coverage in the case that the seller fails to deliver under its non-financial obligations with respect to the sale. - 4 EFRAG considers that when an entity does not reflect an assessment of the insurance risk associated with an individual customer when setting the price of the contract with that customer, in such cases EFRAG is of the view that IFRS 9 would provide more useful information about those contracts.
-When the entity does reflect an assessment of the insurance risk associated with an individual customer when setting the price of the contract with that customer, EFRAG is of the view that IFRS 17 would provide more useful information about those contracts. - 5 EFRAG acknowledges that currently entities that issue certain credit card contracts typically account for: - (a) loans or loan commitments in credit card contracts (and any relevant interest revenue) applying IFRS 9; - (b) any insurance obligations applying IFRS 4 Insurance Contracts, in a similar manner to applying IAS 37 Provisions, Contingent Liabilities and Contingent Assets; and - (c) any revenue for providing other services applying IFRS 15 Revenue from Contracts with Customers. - 64 It is for this reason that EFRAG considers that excluding from the scope of IFRS 17 these credit card contracts would: - (a) permit the continuation of the existing accounting practice and therefore reduce IFRS 17 implementation costs for some entities; and - (b) not result in a significant loss of useful information relative to that which would be provided by IFRS 17 for users of financial statements.
-Other relevant IFRS Standards would apply to such credit card contracts and would provide relevant information about the components of those contracts to users of financial statements. - However, EFRAG is concerned considers that the use of the term 'credit card' excludes payment cards which have similar clauses as the creditshould also be excluded from the scope of IFRS 17.
-Credit cards in and payment cards are examples of transactions that should be considered when defining the scope exclusion- requirements; such requirements should provide for similar treatment to be applied to similar transactions.
+- 2 EFRAG agrees with the proposed amendment to exclude from the scope of IFRS 17 those credit card contracts that provide insurance coverage for which the entity does not reflect an assessment of the insurance risk associated with an individual customer in setting the price of the contract with that customer. - 3 EFRAG notes that these products are aimed at providing a certain amount of coverage which includes protection for the quality of the goods sold as well as coverage in the case that the seller fails to deliver under its non-financial obligations with respect to the sale. - 4 It is for this reason that EFRAG considers that excluding from the scope of IFRS 17 these credit card contracts would: - (a) reduce IFRS 17 implementation costs for some entities; and - (b) not result in a significant loss of useful information relative to that which would be provided by IFRS 17 for users of financial statements.
+Other relevant IFRS Standards would apply to such credit card contracts and would provide relevant information about the components of those contracts to users of financial statements. - 5 EFRAG considers that payment cards should also be excluded from the scope of IFRS 17.
+Credit cards and payment cards are examples of transactions that should be considered when defining the scope exclusion requirements; such requirements should provide for similar treatment to be applied to similar transactions.